 A Check on the Personal Representative's Spending

-A personal representative has broad authority to manage estate assets, hire professionals, and determine their own compensation.
+A personal representative has broad authority to manage an Arizona estate.
+They can hire professionals and set their own pay.
 But that authority is not unlimited.
-This statute gives beneficiaries and other interested parties a way to ask the court to review those decisions.

 After notice to all interested persons, on petition of an interested person, including any person employed by the personal representative, or on appropriate motion if administration is supervised, the court may review the propriety of employment of any person by the personal representative, the reasonableness of the compensation of any person so employed, or the reasonableness of the compensation determined by the personal representative for his own services.

-A.R.S. § 14-3721The court can look at three things: whether the personal representative should have hired someone at all, whether that person was paid a reasonable amount, and whether the personal representative's own fees are reasonable.
-All interested persons must receive notice before the court conducts this review.
+A.R.S. § 14-3721The court can look at three things.
+First, whether the representative should have hired someone at all.
+Second, whether that person was paid a fair amount.
+Third, whether the representative's own fees are fair.

 The Refund Power